apache/drill/_docs/query-data/030-querying-hbase.md

 4. Issue the following command to put the data into hbase:

         cat testdata.txt | hbase shell
-5. Start Drill.
-Type `sqlline` on the terminal command line if you are using the Drill Sandbox; otherwise, see [Starting/Stopping Drill]({{ site.baseurl }}/docs/starting-stopping-drill).
-6. Use the [MapR-DB format plugin](/docs/mapr-db-format), if you are using the Drill Sandbox; otherwise, enable and use the hbase storage plugin on a system having HBase services.
+5. In Drill, use the [MapR-DB format plugin](/docs/mapr-db-format), if you are using the Drill Sandbox; otherwise, enable and use the hbase storage plugin on a system having HBase services.

          USE hbase; /* If you have installed HBase services. */